jeicoo/frontend-clock/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Distribution

+Run `docker build -t <YOUR DESIRED REPOSITORY NAME> .`.
+This command will build a copy of this application that is being served via a static web server.